 Now we are into the most important phase.
 So much will need to be done to establish a new Nepal.
 There will need to be huge efforts with regard to the infrastructure and new homes for larger numbers of people.
 Shahid a member of the club and a local businessman held a dinner in Woking for the local business people.
 Some of our members attended and the club gave a further £1000 towards the funds for redevelopment.
 Fundraising will continue.

 The other disaster to hit parts of Africa and in particular Sierra Leone was Ebola.
 This is an extremely contagious virus disease which spreads by bodily fluid contact.
 Some will no doubt remember that not only were the local population dying at a great rate this was all compouded by the fact that fear of the condition led to people hiding the fact that they were desparately ill and not seaking advice.
-So contagious was the condition that even when strict measure were taken to avoid contact two British nurses contracted the disease ad were treated with a new and experimenta vacine which may hold promise for the future.
-Thankfully the disease is slowly coming under control and most countries are now in the last stages of being declared free of Ebola for which we can all be extremely grateful.
+So contagious was the condition that even when strict measure were taken to avoid contact two British nurses contracted the disease ad were treated with a new and experimental vacine which may hold promise for the future.
+Thankfully the disease is coming under control and most countries are now in the last stages of being declared free of Ebola for which we can all be extremely grateful.
 This emergency medical situation called for money and the street collection came back to the fore.

 In addition to emergency medical conditions the battle against Polio continues.
 It is only 40 years ago that there were aircraft hanger size wards full of iron lungs and a huge number of children who recovered from the first ravages of the disease had to wear leg irons for the rest of their lives.
 This is again a viral disease but one for which there is an excellent vaccine.
 The problem here is getting the vaccine to the children of the entire world.
 Many governments together with Rotary which is a world wide organisation and the fantastically genous Bill Gates and his wife of microsoft fame have worked tirelessly to eradicate the disease and slowly we are winning.
-There are at the present time only two countries where Polio has been diagnosed in the last year.
-Those countries are Pakistan and Afghanistan.
+There are at the present time only three countries where Polio has been diagnosed in the last year.
+Those countries are Pakistan Nigeria and Afghanistan.
 Regretably the Taliban rumoured that the vaccine was a way of making the boys sterile and tried to stop vaccination.
 Slowly however common sense is prevailing and the battle slowly being won.
 Until the world has been free of the disease for some time we cannot stop or it could all return quite quickly.

 Watch this space for further news and hear how we are able to help both locally and abroad.